Florida’s Rape Shield Law: What Tampa Defendants Need to Know

 What Florida’s Rape Shield Law Does

-Protects the integrity of the process
+Protects the Integrity of the Process

 Exceptions to Florida’s Rape Shield Law

 Although the statute favors exclusion, Section 794.022 outlines circumstances where a judge may allow limited evidence.
-This evidence is reviewed only after a private in camera hearing.
+Importantly, this evidence is reviewed only after a private in camera hearing—the jury never hears any of it unless the judge finds it admissible.

 The Law Applies Only to Consensual Conduct With Others